Traditional Residence Halls

 A chart comparing the traditional residence halls can be found here.

 609 is a co-educational, substance-free residence hall of 40-plus first-year students.
 Women live on the second floor and men on the first.
 All rooms are doubles.
-Located close to the academic end of campus, it is next door to the new science center.
-The hall has a large lounge area with a TV and a fireplace.
-The intercultural center is located on the ground level of the building.
+Located close to the academic end of campus, it is next door to the Sanger Science Center.
+The hall has a large lounge area where residents often gather.

 '64 HallsPorter, Whitney, Blaisdell, Bushnell, Peet

-Aldrich Hall is one of the largest and oldest residence halls.
-Built in 1946 and renovated in 1999, Aldrich houses over 100 students on two coed floors, one split floor of men and women and one small all women's floor.
+Aldrich Hall is one of the largest halls on campus and houses over 100 students.
+This is a first year hall, with the ground floor designated as a gender inclusive living space.
+The first and second floors are for female identifying students and the third floor is for male indentifying students.
 The majority of the rooms are doubles with some singles and a few triples.
-There is a kitchen and lounge on the first, second, and third floors.
+There is also a kitchen and lounge on the first, second, and third floors.
 The Aldrich smart classroom is located on the ground floor.

-Brannon Hall holds over 60 students and is coed by floor with men living on the first floor and women on the second and third floors.
+Brannon Hall is a designated first year space.
+It holds over 60 students and is coed by floor with men living on the first and third floors and women on the second floor.
 The rooms are mostly doubles with a few singles and each room has a sink.
 In addition to the lounges on each floor, the ground level contains a kitchen and is connected to Chapin, Maurer, and Aldrich via a tunnel.

-Maurer Hall is comprised of approximately 50 students, all of whom are women.
+Maurer Hall is a coed living space comprised of approximately 50 first year students.
 There are singles, doubles, and triples in Maurer and each floor has its own lounge.
-There are kitchen and laundry facilities on the ground floor in the “Maurer Link,” a lounge area that connects the building with Aldrich.
-There is also a tunnel that connects it with Chapin and Brannon.
+There are also kitchen and laundry facilities on the ground floor in the "Maurer Link," a lounge area that connects the building with Aldrich - as well as a tunnel that connects it with Chapin and Brannon.